 Don’t Break The Law

-All cats – domestic and feral – are protected by the Animal Welfare Act of 2006 and it is an offence to trap or intentionally kill or harm them in any way.
+In the UK all cats – domestic and feral – are protected by the Animal Welfare Act of 2006 and it is an offence to trap or intentionally kill or harm them in any way.

-There are plenty of harmless but effective cat deterrents reviewed on this site that will put cats off visiting your garden in a humane and safe way so use them rather than reverting to something that is cruel, illegal or probably both.
+There are plenty of harmless but effective cat deterrents on this site that will put cats off visiting your garden in a humane and safe way so use them rather than reverting to something that is cruel, illegal or probably both.